 I also volunteered any chance I got at this school.
 I soon learned about the demographics of most of the students and also learned there was no PTO or parent involvement hardly ever.
 The school was on its third Principal in five years and there was a 43% enrollment rate with kids and teachers flocking to other schools any opportunity they got.
 I found out that nearly half the staff left after the last Principal left.
 I’m not even really sure why, but I know the location of this school is a big problem for many people and one of the primary reasons might be some of the illegal activity in the area.
 Many of these kids are latchkey children after school.

 I will say that I got to know some of the staff through my volunteering and that it has many wonderful teachers.
 But the school lacked a lot too.
 There was no science or STEM teaching.
 No after-school activities or organizations which I felt might help kids from wandering the streets.
+There were no school residential trips which I think is a huge issue – school trips are so educational and great for the kids!
 I organized collecting box tops for the school and shocked many teachers as to why I’d even want to.
 So it seemed like volunteering here was just not an ordinary thing.
 I volunteered on Jaydon’s third-grade field trip to the Colorado History Museum and was shocked by the outright disrespect and verbal abuse teachers and volunteers received from these kids.
 Maybe the school should adopt more of the values that this christian school in Melbourne does to instil better manners and values in the children.

 I was in charge of a group of five students.
 Before loading the kids on the bus I went over rules with the students about always being within eye contact and not moving to a new exhibit until we were all together.
 The response I got from the girl in my group was, “You aren’t my teacher and I don’t have to listen to you!”
 I told her that she’s in my group and that, “her teacher has asked me to head this group which means that listening to me, IS listening to your teacher.”
 I got an eye roll, a “whatever”, and an “I’ll do what I want from her”, then a muttered, “fuck this field trip”.
 The shock on my face was enough to have my son hug me and say he was sorry, even though he did nothing wrong!
 Jaydon was the best child in the group that day and I was very grateful for him and realized that my parenting and persistence in treating people with basic human kindness helped him see that behavior was wrong.
 He stayed close to me the whole trip and looked embarrassed by his classmate’s actions.
 Which made me relieved.
 If he could see that it was wrong and disrespectful, then I was doing a good job at parenting.